Egypt eVisa Guide for Uruguay Citizens

 Uruguayan citizens do not need a visa for layovers in Egypt if they remain in the international transit area and the stay is under 48 hours.
 However, if you wish to leave the airport, even for a short time, you’ll need either a transit visa or a tourist eVisa.

-Some travelers flying with EgyptAir or affiliated airlines may qualify for a free 96-hour transit visa, allowing them to explore Egypt during a longer layover.
+Some travellers flying with EgyptAir or affiliated airlines may qualify for a free 96-hour transit visa, allowing them to explore Egypt during a longer layover.
 Always confirm eligibility based on your airline and itinerary before travel.

 Tips for a Smooth Trip to Egypt for Uruguayans